Building a New Home With Radon Reduction Features

 When building a new home, that's the best time to install your Radon mitigation.

-Introduction: When building a new home, that's the best time to install your Radon mitigation devices.
+When building a new home, that's the best time to install your Radon mitigation devices.
 When we built our home, before the concrete was poured, it was easy to get a simple Sub-Slab Depressurization System installed.
 What's that?
-Basicially it's a simple coil of plastic tubing that snakes around underneath the slab, and leads to a simple fan that pulls air out from under the slab and directs it to the outdoors.
-Therefore, any Radon under the slab is expelled, with the idea being that the Radon will not build up in the home.
+Basicially it's a simple track of plastic tubing that snakes around underneath the slab, and leads to a simple fan that pulls air out from under the slab and directs it to the outdoors.
+Therefore, any Radon under the slab is expelled, with the idea being that the Radon will not build up in the home above.
 And it works!

-The EPA guide explains a lot of options for Radon mitigation for new homes.
+The EPA guide explains sub slab depressurization and many other options for Radon mitigation in new homes.

 The EPA answers the question, "How Can I Protect My Family?"